Madres Buscadoras de Sonora: History

 The group was created following the disappearance of Ceci Patricia Flores Armenta's two sons: one in 2015 in Los Mochis, Sinaloa, and the other in 2019 in Bahía de Kino, Sonora.
 Flores Armenta felt the local authorities did not thoroughly investigate her case, and decided to found Madres Buscadoras to respond to other cases.

 In May 2019, Madres buscadoras de Sonora was founded.
 In its first year, Madres Buscadoras recovered 52 sets of remains near Puerto Peñasco.
 By January 2020, the group had 200 members and had located and identified 79 sets of remains.
 In 2022, the group located 25 sets of remains in the Sonoran Desert between Hermosillo and Bahía Kino.
 In September 2023, the group was shot at while performing a search in Guaymas.
 In 2024, the group reported finding a clandestine crematorium on the outskirts of Mexico City.

 The group has carried out searches around the United States–Mexico border, in collaboration with the U.S.-based organization Armadillos Binacional.

+In 2026, some members of the group assisted in the search for Nancy Guthrie in Arizona and in the border city of Nogales.